tarosky/cookie-tasting/README.md

 ## Description

-This plugin sets user cookie.
+This plugin sets user cookie when user is logged in.
+You can use cookie as data store, so you can use it as UI resource.

 ### Visibility